-Reliable, valid and practical outcome measures are a priority for mental health services (1).
-It is now essential for clinical teams to report outcomes in order to evaluate their work, demonstrate effectiveness, and support future commissioning decisions (2).
-However, few pragmatic studies exist to inform delivery of mental health outcomes programmes (3,4), including current initiatives within the UK National Health Service (NHS).
+Reliable, valid and practical outcome measures are a priority for mental health services.
+It is now essential for clinical teams to report outcomes in order to evaluate their work, demonstrate effectiveness and support future commissioning decisions.
+However, few pragmatic studies exist to inform delivery of mental health outcomes programmes, 1 including current initiatives within the UK National Health Service (NHS).

-The NHS quality agenda promotes three central themes: effective services, safety and a positive patient experience (5).
-Arguably, it is the users of services who are best placed to judge how they feel (6).
-Patient reported outcome measures (PROMs) are standardised questionnaires that elicit subjective reports of health and illness.
-They aim to assess the personal impact of symptoms, functioning, problems, risks and general wellbeing upon an individual's quality of life.
-However, no single PROM has evidence of validity across all areas of mental health (7).
-Community mental health teams (CMHTs) are a key component of specialist mental health care, yet front line use of PROMs has not been systematically evaluated in this setting.
-In addition, it remains unclear how outcomes in secondary care vary across Mental Health Care Clusters (8).
-'Clustering' is an important tool within the National Tariff Payment System ('Payment by Results') and is recommended by NHS England in order to deliver its Five Year Forward View for Mental Health (9).
+The NHS quality agenda promotes three central themes: effective services, safety and a positive patient experience.
+Arguably, it is the users of services who are best placed to judge how they feel.
+Patient-reported outcome measures (PROMs) are standardised questionnaires that elicit subjective reports of health and illness.
+They aim to assess the personal effects of symptoms, functioning, problems, risks and general well-being on an individual's quality of life.
+However, no single PROM has evidence of validity across all areas of mental health.
+Community mental health teams (CMHTs) are a key component of specialist mental healthcare, yet front-line use of PROMs has not been systematically evaluated in this setting.
+In addition, it remains unclear how outcomes in secondary care vary across mental healthcare clusters.
+Clustering' is an important tool within the National Tariff Payment System ('Payment by Results') and is recommended by NHS England in order to deliver its Five Year Forward View for Mental Health.9